-(b) to enforce this Privacy Policy, including investigation of potential violations thereof; Inform the user that his/her personal data may be displayed to other users of the service or to the public.
-Your personal data may be accessible by others users and by the public (e.g. for a wiki, a text in the bottom of the page may state "This page was last edited by [first name] [last name]".)
+Inform the user that his/her personal data may be displayed to other users of the service or to the public.

+Your personal data may be accessible by others users and by the public (e.g. for a wiki, a text in the bottom of the page may state "This page was last edited by [first name] [last name] ...".)

 Are the 3rd parties outside EU/EEA or the countries or international organisations whose data protection EC has decided to be adequate?
 If yes, add references to the appropriate or suitable safeguards.

 In the case where a third party is located in a country whose data protection laws are not as comprehensive as those of the countries within the European Union we will take appropriate steps to ensure that transfers of your personal data are still protected in line with European standards.

 You have a right to contact us for more information about the safeguards we have put in place to ensure the adequate protection of your personal data when this is transferred as mentioned above.

 How to access, rectify and delete the personal data and object its processing.
 Contact the contact person above.

 To rectify the data released by your Home Organisation, contact your Home Organisation's IT helpdesk.

-Withdrawal of consent If personal data is processed based on user consent, how they can withdraw it?
-Data portability Can the user request their data be ported to another Service?
+Withdrawal of consent

+If personal data is processed based on user consent, how they can withdraw it?

+Data portability Data retention

+Can the user request their data be ported to another Service?
 How?
-Data retention When the user record is going to be deleted or anonymised?
+When the user record is going to be deleted or anonymised?
 Remember, you cannot store user records infinitely.
 It is not sufficient that you promise to delete user records on request.

 Instead, consider defining an explicit period.

-Personal data is deleted on request of the user or if the user hasn't used the Service for 18 months.
+Personal data is deleted on request of the user or if the user hasn't used the Services for 18 months

-GÉANT -Data Protection Code of Conduct (GDPR Version). (version 7 - 2 October 2018)
+Data Protection Code of Conduct

-Data Protection Code of Conduct Your personal data will be protected according to the Code of Conduct for Service Provider Organisations, a common standard for the research and higher education sector to protect your privacy.
+Your personal data will be protected according to the Code of Conduct for Service Provider Organisations, a common standard for the research and higher education sector to protect your privacy.